The-AVR/AVR-2022/docs/content/advanced-vrc-drone-assembly/vmc-and-pcc-power/_index.md

 ## Connecting Buck Converters to PDB

 With the VMC and PCC buck converters ready to go we will now connect them to the PDB of the VRC drone.
-If you recall from Phase 1, the PDB sits in between the top and bottom plates of the frame. **Remove the top plate of the frame to expose the PDB.**
+If you recall from before, the PDB sits in between the top and bottom plates of the frame. **Remove the top plate of the frame to expose the PDB.**

 After removing the top plate make sure to plug the VMC buck converter into the